 A mere 8% of people in their 60s and 4% of those in their 70s currently have HSAs, according to a recent survey by TD Ameritrade.

 The numbers aren’t much better for folks approaching their senior years.
-A scanty 16% of folks in their 40s and 15% in their 50s have HSAs, according to the survey.
+A scanty 16% of people in their 40s and 15% in their 50s have HSAs, according to the survey.

 Why is this a big deal?
-Because HSAs offer advantages that are unique among retirement savings accounts.
+Notably, it’s because HSAs offer advantages that are unique among retirement savings accounts.

 Why you need an HSA